Experimental Ethics of Artificial intelligence

 Opinion aggregation on social media uses various mechanisms, such as "Likes" or thumbs-up/-down, which handle a single item at a time.
-In many domains (e.g., political discussion), we need to consider the relationships between different claims, and how they rebut one another through complex webs of arguments and counter-arguments.
-We study methods for aggregating opinions about such complex argument networks, the quality of the outcomes of different opinion aggregations methods, and whether strategic agents can manipulate those outcomes.
+In many domains (e.g., political discussion or AI ethics), we need to consider a very large number of possibilities, or to take into account the relationships between different claims and how they rebut one another through complex webs of arguments and counter-arguments.
+We study methods for aggregating opinions about such complex domains, the quality of the outcomes of different opinion aggregations methods, and whether strategic agents can manipulate those outcomes.

 - M. R. Frank, M. Cebrian, G. Pickard, I. Rahwan (2017).
 Validating Bayesian truth serum in large-scale online human experiments.
 PLOS ONE.
 12(5): e0177385.

 - E. Awad, J.-F. Bonnefon, M. Caminada, T. Malone, I. Rahwan (2017).
 Experimental Assessment of Aggregation Principles in Argumentation-enabled Collective Intelligence.
 ACM Transactions on Internet Technology.
 17:3.

 - E. Awad, M. Caminada, G. Pigozzi, M. Podlaszweski, I. Rahwan (2017).
 Pareto Optimality and Strategy Proofness in Group Argument Evaluation.
 Journal of Logic and Computation. (in press)

 [Paper] [Free link to access article]